P0W/crypto-trading/README.md

 # crypto-trading
-An attempt to craete strategy for algotrading with crypto currencies.
+An attempt to create strategy for algotrading with crypto currencies.